 In January 2012, the compensation committee retained Semler Brossy Consulting Group, LLC (Semler Brossy) to assist the committee in fulfilling its mission of actively overseeing the design and operation of the Company's executive compensation.
 Semler Brossy works only for the compensation committee and does not provide any other services to the Company.
 The compensation committee, seeking to establish a strong incentive program as the Company embarks on its strategy of building out America's Natural Gas Highway, worked with Semler Brossy to design a "front loaded" equity compensation grant that would award successful implementation of our ANGH strategy.
 Specifically, the compensation committee's initial approach was to consider a range of the aggregate equity amounts it could expect to grant to an executive over a five year period.
 The compensation committee then determined grants to the executive team that it believes represent a substantial portion of that five year grant.
 Although the compensation committee expressly retains the flexibility to award equity compensation it deems appropriate in future years, taking into account developments in the Company's performance, strategy, and business, as well as other factors and circumstances, the compensation committee currently expects it would make smaller grants over the next several years.
-Based upon the foregoing process, the compensation committee granted stock units, which we also refer to as "Price-Vested Units" or "PVUs," to our named executive of PVUs will receive one share of our common stock for each PVU he holds if (x) between January 25, 2014 and January 24, 2016 the closing price of our common stock on the PVU grant date (the closing price of our common stock on the PVU grant date (the closing price of our common stock on the PVU grant date (the closing price of our common stock on the PVU grant date (the closing price of our common stock Price Condition is satisfied prior to January 24, 2016, the PVU awards will be automatically forfeited.
-The PVUs a
+Based upon the foregoing process, the compensation committee granted restricted stock units, which we also refer to as "Price-Vested Units" or "PVUs," to our named executive officers.
+A holder of PVUs will receive one share of our common stock for each PVU he holds if (x) between January 25, 2014 and January 24, 2016 the closing price of our common stock on the PVU grant date (the closing price on the PVU grant date, January 25, 2012, was \$15.11) (the Stock Price Condition) and (y) the holder is employed by the Company at the time the Stock Price Condition is satisfied.
+If the Stock Price Condition is not satisfied prior to January 24, 2016, the PVU awards will be automaticall